TysonPWilliams/MERN-Project-Backend/DOCKER.md

 docker compose up --build
 ```

+> If viewing the code on VSCode, it is highly recommended to install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in the Extension Tab of VSCode.
+If installed, you can right click on the `docker-compose.yml` file and click `Compose Up`.
+This will build and run all images/containers.

-To run only development API:
+To run only the development API:

 ```bash
 docker compose up --build api-dev